virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 uptime, networks, and resource usage.
 Recipe deployments use the same editable container and pod records as manually created resources.

-## What the plugin manages

-The plugin adds domain-aware management for:

-- **Containers** — create, edit, reinstall, start, stop, restart, delete, inspect, view logs, and open an interactive terminal
-- **Pods** — create, clone, start, stop, delete, inspect, view logs, and add member containers
-- **Images** — search registries, inspect image metadata, pull images, list downloaded images, and remove images from a selected runtime store
-- **Networks** — list, create, and remove Podman networks in a selected runtime context
-- **Reverse proxies** — publish a container or pod below a virtual server's website without configuring the web server manually
-- **Automation** — use the `virtualmin` CLI locally or the authorized command subset through `remote.cgi`

-Virtualmin stores the configuration of module-managed containers and pods.
-Runtime discovery is used to enrich those records with current state, IDs, health, uptime, networks, and resource usage.

 ## Installation

 The plugin is distributed through the standard Virtualmin Pro repositories.